 - Use our smartphone app if landline phones are not available.
 The app is a great way for employees to clock in and out and it provides a very accurate GPS location track at the time of the punch in and out.

 - Employees who don’t have smartphones can opt-in to GPS tracking that we get from their cell carriers.
 We can currently get location tracks from the following carriers: AT&T, Sprint, T-Mobile, Verizon, US Cellular, Boost, (Canada) TELUS.

-- Some customers want to retain the ability to use our voice features, such as Random Voice Verification and our Integrated Voice Messaging system which are not available on the mobile app, but they want the benefit of the accurate GPS tracks provided by our app.
+- Some customers want to retain the ability to use our Integrated Voice Messaging system, which is not available on the mobile app, but they want the benefit of the accurate GPS tracks provided by our app.
 So we have recently released our Dialer App.
-For a description of the Dialer App, click here for the Google Play Store and here for iTunes.
-The Dialer App is essentially a speed dial into the normal toll free that your employees already use.
-Once dialed in, your employee will still enter his employee code and job code, but the location track comes from the smartphone itself, and not the cell carrier.
+The Dialer App is essentially a speed dial into the normal toll-free that your employees already use.
+Once dialed in, your employee will still enter his employee code and job code, but the location track comes from the smartphone itself and not the cell carrier.
 The result is a very accurate location track.
 (Normal call charges apply).

 Stay tuned for our next installment in the ‘Managing Remote Employees’ series in which we offer advice on how to make sure employees aren’t spending too much or too little time on your jobs.